 - Hollywood Walk of Fame – Rodeo Drive: $26.00

 - Santa Monica – Rodeo Drive: $40.00

 - Hollywood Walk of Fame – Universal Studios: $22.00

-Considering the distances you are travelling we think the fares are pretty reasonable but clearly, they will add up over the course of a trip.
+Considering the distances you are traveling we think the fares are pretty reasonable but clearly, they will add up over the course of a trip.

-LA has a big Uber/Lyft presence and their prices can often under cut Taxi prices, although maybe by less than you would expect.
-If you are experienced with the App based Ride sharing services then you will have no issue using it in LA but we tend to feel a new city is not the best place to begin experimenting with these sort of services.
+LA has a big Uber/Lyft presence and their prices can often undercut Taxi prices, although maybe by less than you would expect.
+If you are experienced with the App based Ride sharing services then you will have no issue using it in LA but we tend to feel a new city is not the best place to begin experimenting with these sorts of services.
 Try it out somewhere you are more comfortable with before.

 However while our preferred method of getting around LA is hire-car, when alcohol is involved we often reach for the Uber App.